 Besides running daily operations, you may evaluate your performance.
 For instance, analyze sales for a given book or author during the previous month.
 It means you must collect transactional data and move it from the database that supports transactions to another system that can handle large volumes of data.
 And, as is common, to transform it before loading to another storage system.

 Only after these actions can you analyze data with dedicated software (a so-called online analytical processing or OLAP system).
 But how do you move data?
 You need infrastructure, hardware and/or software, that will allow you to do that.
 You need an efficient data pipeline.

 What is a data pipeline?A data pipeline is a set of tools and activities for moving data from one system with its method of data storage and processing to another system in which it can be stored and managed differently.
 Moreover, pipelines allow for automatically getting information from many disparate sources, then transforming and consolidating it in one high-performing data storage.

 The simplest illustration of a data pipelineImagine that you’re gathering various data that shows how people engage with your brand.
 That can be their location, device, session recordings, purchase and customer service interaction history, feedback shared, and more.
 And then you place these pieces of information in one place, a warehouse, creating a profile for each customer.

 Thanks to data consolidation, everyone who uses data to make strategic and operational decisions or build and maintain analytical tools, can easily and quickly access it.
 These can be data science teams, data analysts, BI developers, chief product officers, marketers, or any other specialists that rely on data in their work.

-Building and managing infrastructure for data movement and its strategic usage is what data engineers do.
+Building and managing infrastructure for data movement and its strategic usage are what data engineers do.